-As we wandered out through the gift store, we were impressed that a lot of the artefacts were made by the Indians and not just a shop full of tacky souvenirs.
+As we wandered out through the gift store, we were impressed that a lot of the artifacts were made by the Indians and not just a shop full of tacky souvenirs.
 There were bow and arrows and some authentic pieces for sale.
-We bought a tiny stone axe to add to tour Christmas tree ornaments.
+We bought a tiny stone ax to add to tour Christmas tree ornaments.

 I am so pleased we visited the Miccosukee Village!

 Location: MM 70, US Highway 41, Tamiami Trail, Miami (Everglades) Florida

 Telephone: (305) 552-8365

 Date visited: February 2014